-In 2013, the NWT Species at Risk Committee assessed Dolphin and Union Caribou as a species of Special Concern in the NWT because of population decline and concerns about threats.
-In 2015, Dolphin and Union Caribou were listed as Special Concern in the NWT under the territorial Species at Risk (NWT) Act.
+In 2023, the NWT Species at Risk Committee assessed Dolphin and Union Caribou as an Endangered species in the NWT.
+Previously in 2013 it was assessed as a species of Special Concern, and in 2015 it was listed as Special Concern in the NWT under the territorial Species at Risk (NWT) Act.
+The potential up-listing of Dolphin and Union Caribou to Endangered in the NWT is under consideration.

 Since 2011, Dolphin and Union Caribou have been listed as Special Concern in Canada under the federal Species at Risk Act.
 In 2017, COSEWIC re-assessed the status of Dolphin and Union Caribou as Endangered in Canada.